contiki-ng/contiki-ng/doc/tutorials/MQTT.md

 The tutorial assumes you have basic understanding of [MQTT][mqtt-3-1] (also see [doc:mqtt]).

-Firstly, make sure you have mosquitto correctly set up on your system by following [the wiki guide](https://github.com/contiki-ng/contiki-ng/wiki#setting-up-contiki-ng) that corresponds to your system.
+Firstly, make sure you have mosquitto correctly set up on your system by following [the instructions][doc:setup] that correspond to your system.

 ## On your Linux / OS X device